Radu D. Rosetti: World War I and cremation activism

-Rosetti remained generally opposed to the Viața Romînească circle, but remained on friendly terms with its editor Mihail Sevastos; from 1925, the two were working together at Adevărul and Dimineața.
+Rosetti remained generally opposed to the Viața Romînească circle, but was on friendly terms with its editor, Mihail Sevastos; from 1925, the two were working together at Adevărul and Dimineața.
 The collaboration ended abruptly when Rosetti asked to have his picture published next to that of historian Radu Rosetti, in hopes of discouraging the persistent confusion between them.
 Sevastos refused to have Adevărul turned into a "shop window", prompting the angered poet to withdraw from the enterprise and switch to a rival newspaper, Universul.
 In the 1920s, Rosetti had some of his writing appearing in Viața Romînească, as well as in newspapers and magazines throughout Greater Romania—including Îndreptarea, Rampa, Ziarul Științelor și Călătoriilor, Cele Trei Crișuri, Di Granda, Foaia Tinerimii, Ilustrația, Izbânda, Lumea Copiilor, Lumea Ilustrată, Poetul, Sănătatea, Săptămâna Muncii Intelectuale și Artistice, and Viața Studențească.
 By 1930, his work was also featured in Omul Liber, Basarabia, Brazda, Ecoul, Propilee Literare, Revista Politică, and Revista Subofițerilor.
 He also published translations in Orizontul, as well as legal literature in Curierul Judiciar, Revista Penală, and later in Palatul de Justiție and Poliția Modernă.

 In 1923, Rosetti rallied with the left-leaning League of Human Rights, founded by Constantin Costa-Foru and Vasile Stroescu.
 In March, alongside the forensic scientist Mina Minovici and the politician Grigore Trancu-Iași, he founded Nirvana Society (later Cenușa, "The Ash"), which operated the Bucharest Crematorium.
 However, when his wife died in 1926, she was conventionally buried at Bellu Cemetery.
 In December 1923, he also returned at the Atheneum to advocate cremation, and boasted 6,000 new recruits, although his interest in the matter continued to fuel ridicule and provided subject matter to the epigrammatist N. Crevedia.
 It was also met with protests from Orthodox leaders such as Iuliu Scriban and Dumitru Popescu-Moșoaia, who noted, in public disputations with Rosetti, that Nirvana was channeling public funds; however, most clergymen were by then passively reconciled with the practice.
 A more serious challenge came from religious-right newspapers such as Curentul, Cuvântul, and Glasul Monahilor, who backed priest Marin C. Ionescu, sued for slander by Minovici.
 Rosetti was the latter's lawyer, himself accused by the Orthodox lobby of consciously lying to promote his client's interests.